-In the rest of my lecture I would like to defend the view that the pragmatic theory really offers a second notion of truth that is, to some extent, amenable to rigorous theorizing.
+In the rest of this paper I would like to defend the view that the pragmatic theory really offers a second notion of truth that is, to some extent, amenable to rigorous theorizing.
 I emphasize: a second notion.
 This entails that I fully accept the correspondence theory or some of its variants.
 It also entails that there are indeed two notions of truth.
-I am serious about the epistemological first-person and the ontological third-person perspective; each has its own notion of truth.
+There are both, the epistemological first-person and the ontological third-person perspective; and each has its own notion of truth.

-Just one remark as an aside to the philosophical insiders: Two-dimensional semantics, which I fully endorse, has taught us that there are two kinds of intensions

-(with an "s"), horizontal and diagonal or C- and A-intensions.
+Let me add a remark as an aside: Two-dimensional semantics, which I fully endorse, has taught us that there are two kinds of intensions, horizontal and diagonal or C- and A-intensions.
 Correspondence truth pertains to horizontal intensions, and pragmatic truth pertains to diagonal intensions.
 And then the term "true" has a two-dimensional meaning by itself, with a horizontal intension determined by the correspondence theory and a diagonal intension determined by the pragmatic theory - so that the two theories are united within one two-dimensional scheme.

-These are only programmatic hints pointing to the larger picture behind my lecture.
-Let me return to pragmatic truth by itself.
+These are only programmatic hints pointing to the larger picture behind this paper.2 Let me return to pragmatic truth by itself.
 As explained so far it is not yet fit for that larger picture; we must try to develop it more precisely.